Cacaxtla: Venus Temple (Templo de Venus)

 The Venus Temple that is also located underneath the roof contains two murals on two columns of two figures.
 On the right column, there is a male figure with a mask covering his face.
 He wears a skirt with the Venus symbol on the front and has a scorpion tail.
 On the left, a fragment of the other figure is visible, probably representing a woman with a skirt also bearing a Venus symbol.
 The presence of Venus on the garments of the figures and their representation around both of them indicate that the murals allude to some astronomical phenomenon or calendrical data associated with the planet Venus, which at that time was related to warfare and sacrifice.

 Mural del Templo Rojo

 The Mural del Templo Rojo is located at the Governors' Room (Las Habitactiones de los Gobernantes).
 It is located in the staircase leading to the room, and only one side is visible to the public.
 The other side of the staircase is not facing a public walkway, but is displayed as a reproduction in the corresponding museum building.

 Visiting the site

-The archaeological site is maintained by the government's National Institute of Anthropology and History (INAH) and is open Tuesday to Sunday, from 8:00 to 17:30.
+The archaeological site is maintained by the government's National Institute of Anthropology and History (INAH) and is open Wednesday to Sunday, from 8:00 to 17:30.
+Hours can be subject to change and it is advisable to check the INAH web site.
 The admission is 75 MXN on weekdays, and free on Sunday for Mexican Nationals.
 Permission to record videos costs another $50 MXN while photography is free.

 Another nearby site associated with Cacaxtla is Xochitecatl which was a more public ceremonial complex.